manasvupadhyay/erc-gamma-3D-DCNN/README.md

 For further information, please refer to the manuscript:

-*3D deep convolutional neural network segmentation model for precipitate and porosity identification in synchrotron X-ray tomograms*
+*3D deep convolutional neural network segmentation model for precipitates and porosities identification in synchrotron X-ray tomograms*